JakeKallioniemi/shortest-path/docs/testing_document.md

 | 1000000  | 387.2181  | 298.2361  |
 | 10000000 | 6483.9770 | 5863.4980 |

 Note that the data structures don't use System.arraycopy().
-There was a small effect on data structure performance but it didn't have any noticable effect on the actual algorithms
+There is a small effect on data structure performance, but it doesn't have any noticeable effect on the actual algorithms, which makes sence because the data structures stay fairly small during execution.